 - Curriculum: We have control over what our kids learn and have the ability to provide personalized education so that they can learn at their own pace.

-- Teaching real life skills: Homeschooled kids have a chance to learn within the context of real life.
+- Teaching real life skills: Our kids have a chance to learn important skills within the context of real life.